Kristina01111000/Drws_site/README.md

 9/7:
-Switch the header to a lighter green instead of yellow, see how it looks Make widget  background match header background
-Fix the patreon book image still, it is cutting off the title

-Reorganize them on the patreon site if it makes sense Pick a quick minute sample to be embedded on the homepage Pick a video to put on the homepage, optimally one of him talking about the patreon site For bullet point about learning program link to the first lesson on the site, then sell the patreon underneath it
+Pick a quick minute sample to be embedded on the homepage Pick a video to put on the homepage, optimally one of him talking about the patreon site For bullet point about learning program link to the first lesson on the site, then sell the patreon underneath it